 Meanwhile, your cat blinks twice at your other cat when he wants to convey an important message to the other cat.
 Typically, cats use this communication style to establish social hierarchy and impose boundaries.

 Blinking twice could be a message expressing friendly intentions.
 It could also be a message asserting dominance.
+How territorial are Siamese cats?
+Find out in this recent article: Are Siamese Cats Territorial?

 Do Siamese Cats Understand When You Slowly Blink At Them?